michaelpeters-dev/HackMIT_2025/README.md

 ## Project Description

-CodeMind is a reimagined Minimum Viable Product (MVP) inspired by the interactive learning experience of platforms like Codecademy.
+YuCode is a reimagined Minimum Viable Product (MVP) inspired by the interactive learning experience of platforms like Codecademy.
 Our goal is to provide an accessible and engaging environment for users to learn coding concepts through hands-on exercises directly within their browser.
-Deployed on Vercel, CodeMind offers a fast and responsive learning platform, focusing on fundamental programming concepts with immediate feedback.
+Deployed on Vercel, YuCode offers a fast and responsive learning platform, focusing on fundamental programming concepts with immediate feedback.

 This project was built with the vision of streamlining the interactive coding lesson experience, offering a clear path for beginners to grasp core concepts without the overhead of complex setups.